Openki/Openki/client/views/static/FAQ/markup/FAQ.en.md

 Normally, courses are held in the language in which they are published.
 Multilingual courses are offered in several languages.

 ### Why do I find numerous courses in the course overview which have already passed?
 The idea behind it is that a course is never really finished; An idea or a topic can remain current in the future.
 Thus users can develop a course at any time or access the documentation of it.
-The current courses ("Events") can be found in [Calendar](https://openki.net/calendar).
+The current courses with upcoming "Events" can be found in [Calendar](https://openki.net/calendar).

 ### I really need this tool for the organization of my course!